panda3d/panda3d-docs/distribution/legacy/package-system/user-packages/pdef-syntax.rst

-The above sample generates a package called "mypackage", which contains the file neededfile.dll and the Python module my/python/module.py, as well as all files that those two files reference in turn; it also includes all of the contents of c:\my\root_dir .
+The above sample generates a package called "mypackage", which contains the file neededfile.dll and the Python module my/python/module.py, as well as all files that those two files reference in turn; it also includes all of the contents of c:\\my\\root_dir .

 More details of the pdef syntax will be provided soon.
 In the meantime, you can also examine the file direct/src/p3d/panda3d.pdef, for a sample file that produces the panda3d package itself (as well as some related packages).

-You can also examine the file direct/src/p3d/Packager.py; any method of Packager named do_foo() produces a package function you can call named foo().
+You can also examine the file direct/src/p3d/Packager.py; any method of :py:class:`~direct.p3d.Packager` named do_foo() produces a package function you can call named foo().
-For instance, there is a Packager.do_file() method that accepts a Filename (as well as other optional parameters); this method is called when file() appears within a class definition in a pdef file.
+For instance, there is a :py:meth:`~direct.p3d.Packager.Packager.do_file()` method that accepts a Filename (as well as other optional parameters); this method is called when file() appears within a class definition in a pdef file.

 Sometimes the files and modules you wish to include are not on the path, and thus can not be found.
 To see what is on the path is when your pdef file is run,